c4arl0s/c4arl0s/README.md

 14. [x] [Nerdfeed (iPad, using MRC)](https://github.com/c4arl0s/iOSProgrammingAdvaceMRCObjectiveCContentIndex#beginning-of-the-nerdfeed-app).
 It reads the RSS feed from the Apple newsroom web service.
 15. [x] [Basic MediaPlayer App (iPhone, using MRC)](https://github.com/c4arl0s/iOSProgrammingAdvaceMRCObjectiveCContentIndex#beginning-of-the-mediaplayer-app).
 Simple user interface to display a movie or video and audio.

-Frameworks used: UIKit, CoreData.
+- Frameworks used: UIKit, CoreData.

 # MacOS Applications / Objective-C / Cocoa

 1. [x] [TahDoole Desktop App](https://github.com/c4arl0s/iOSProgrammingBasicObjectiveCContentIndex#28-your-first-cocoa-application).
 Simple to-do list application that stores its data as a property list.
 2. [ ] [Cocoa Server App](https://github.com/c4arl0s/iOSProgrammingAdvaceMRCObjectiveCContentIndex#beginning-of-the-cocoaserver-app).
 It creates a server to broadcast its presence and advertise its service on a local area network.

-Frameworks used:
+- Frameworks used:

-# iOS Development Courses / Swift
+# iOS Development Courses / Using Swift and UIKit

 List of courses I took to improve my knowledge and skills about iOS Development through a couple of years.